smannist/wolt-backend-2025/README.md

 ### Using curl to test delivery-order-price endpoint

 First make sure that the server is running.
-You can then use CMD and curl to test the functionality of the endpoint by using the parameters described in DOPC API endpoints.
+You can then use CMD and curl to test the functionality of the endpoint by using the parameters described in FastAPI's docs.

 Example: